aldair31121997-wq/reviewing-data/sequencing-analysis/README.md

 Duplex-sequencing/
 references/
 rawdata/
+mutposreportsA/

 ```

 2) you will put your fastq paired end files in your rawdata/ directory, it is important to DO NOT clean the sequences in this step, the pipeline has a cleaning step integrated and you need your full length reads for SSCS construction, to get the paper data
   get into the rawdata/ folder and run the following command:

+*IMPORTANT* paper data has not been released yet

 ```
 # BioProject accession